Funny Pirate Names

 What are funny pirate names?

-Funny pirate names combine undignified vocabulary (soggy, wobbly, noodle) with serious maritime surnames and naval titles to create humorous contrast.
-They completely strip away the terrifying persona of a classic pirate for comedic effect.
+Funny pirate names combine silly vocabulary with serious maritime titles.
+This creates humorous contrast.
+It strips away the terrifying persona of a classic pirate for comedic effect.

 Where can I use funny pirate names?